${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Quantum Teichm uller theory

 $\bullet$ A \ul{\em $\mathcal{P}$-triangulation} (or, a \ul{\em triangulation}, when $\mathcal{P}$ is clear) of $\Sigma$ (or, an \ul{\em ideal triangulation} or just a triangulation of $(\Sigma,\mathcal{P})$) is a collection $\Delta$ of $\mathcal{P}$-arcs such that \begin{enumerate} \item[\rm (1)] no $\mathcal{P}$-arc in $\Delta$ bounds a disk whose interior is in $\Sigma\setminus\mathcal{P}$,

 \item[\rm (2)] no two $\mathcal{P}$-arcs in $\Delta$ intersect in $\Sigma\setminus \mathcal{P}$ and no two are $\mathcal{P}$-isotopic, and

-\item[\rm (3)] $\Delta$ is a maximal collection of $\mathcal{P}$-arcs with the above properties (1)--(2). \end{enumerate} For a triangulation $\Delta$, one can replace $\mathcal{P}$-arcs in $\Delta$ by $\mathcal{P}$-arcs in their respective $\mathcal{P}$-isotopy classes such that every arc in $\Delta$ isotopic to a boundary arc is a boundary arc.
+\item[\rm (3)] $\Delta$ is a maximal collection of $\mathcal{P}$-arcs with the above properties (1) and (2). \end{enumerate} For a triangulation $\Delta$, one can replace $\mathcal{P}$-arcs in $\Delta$ by $\mathcal{P}$-arcs in their respective $\mathcal{P}$-isotopy classes so that every arc in $\Delta$ isotopic to a boundary arc is a boundary arc.
 We always assume that $\Delta$ satisfies this condition.

 \vs

 $\bullet$ An element of $\Delta$ is called a \ul{\em (constituent) edge} of the triangulation $\Delta$.
 An edge of $\Delta$ is called a \ul{\em boundary edge} of $\Delta$ if it is a boundary arc, and an \ul{\em internal edge} of $\Delta$ otherwise.
 Let $\mathring{\Delta}$ be the set of all internal edges of $\Delta$.